What a data pipeline actually costs: build, run, maintain

 Book a free 30-minute scoping call

 Not ready to talk?
-Take the free book — Local-First Analytics, on cutting data-infrastructure cost the local-first way.
+Start with the book — Local-First Analytics, on cutting data-infrastructure cost the local-first way.